Chrysanthemum Facts and Symbolism

 Flowers that belong to the Asteraceae family look to have a single flower head, yet, each flower in this family is actually comprised of hundreds or thousands of little tiny flowers that grow out of one head.
 Consider, for instance, the sunflower head.
 The sunflower isn’t just one flower, it’s made up of thousands of other tiny flowers which will turn to sunflower seeds.

-Much like many of the flowers listed above, chrysanthemums also have been traditionally known for their herbal benefits.
+Much like many of the flowers listed above, garden mums also have been traditionally known for their herbal benefits.
 While the chrysanthemums sold at nurseries for ornamental flowers are in the Asteraceae family, the species that is used in herbalism are C. morifolium and C. indicum.
 (2) Herbalists use chrysanthemums for teas, tonics, and astringents.

 Types of Chrysanthemums